S H hand1 hand2 handcombind R E

 Professor of Primary Care

-Professor Griffiths is a Professor of Primary Care at Barts Health NHS Trust and Barts and The London School of Medicine and Dentistry at Queen Mary University of London, Acting Director of the Institute of Population Health Sciences, Centre Lead for the Centre for Primary Care and Public Health, Co-Director of the Asthma UK Centre for Applied Research, Visiting Professor at the University of Edinburgh, Principal Investigator at the MRC-Asthma UK Centre for Allergic Mechanisms in Asthma, Theme co-Lead for the NIHR Applied Research Collaboration North Thames, Fellow of the Royal College of Physicians and Fellow of the Royal College of General Practitioners.
+Professor Griffiths is Professor of Primary Care at the Faculty of Medicine and Dentistry at Queen Mary University of London, Director of QMUL’s NIHR School for Primary Care Research, Co-Director of the Asthma UK Centre for Applied Research, Visiting Professor at the University of Edinburgh, Principal Investigator at the MRC-Asthma UK Centre for Allergic Mechanisms in Asthma, Theme co-Lead for Population Health at the NIHR Applied Research Collaboration North Thames, Fellow of the Royal College of Physicians, Fellow of the Royal College of General Practitioners and Fellow of the Academy of Medical Sciences.

-He read Physiological Sciences at Keble College, Oxford, before completing a D.Phil addressing the endocrine control of gut function.
-His clinical training was at King’s College London.
-His research addresses tuberculosis, chronic respiratory disease and diabetes, and ethnicity.
-He is a member of the development groups for NICE guidelines for tuberculosis and for the British asthma guidelines.
-He is an editorial board member of the journals Thorax and the Primary Care Respiratory Journal.
+He read Physiological Sciences at Keble College, Oxford, before completing a D.Phil addressing the endocrine control of gut function and clinical training at King’s College London.
+His research addresses focus on urban health, notably infectious disease, health effects of air pollution, chronic respiratory disease and domestic violence and abuse.

 Dr Vanessa Apea